Remember the Titans: Filming

-Filming locations for the motion picture included the campus of Berry College in Rome, Georgia, Etowah High School in Woodstock, and in Atlanta, Georgia including Henry Grady High School and Druid Hills High School which both filled in for T.C.
+Filming locations for the motion picture included the campus of Dallas, Georgia at Paulding County High School, where the home games were filmed.
+Berry College in Rome, Georgia, Etowah High School in Woodstock, and in Atlanta, Georgia including Henry Grady High School and Druid Hills High School which both filled in for T.C.
 Williams High School.
-Practice scenes were filmed at Clarkston High School in Clarkston Georgia.
-All home games were filmed in Dallas, Georgia at Paulding County High School.
+Practice scenes were filmed at Clarkston High School in Clarkston, Georgia.
 Additionally, some of the championship game scenes were filmed at the Sprayberry High School football stadium in East Marietta, Georgia.

 Historical accuracy

 As with any movie that is not a documentary film but is rather "based on a true story", it has strayed from the actual events that had occurred on many occasions to add new dramatic elements of teamwork, commitment, and friendship to the film.